jay-joshy/allergyguide/content/contribute.md

 - Use clear, structured formatting (headings, bullet points, tables) for readability
 - Avoid passive voice where possible
 - Abbreviations are fine but must be defined
+- While a single topic might be quite complex (i.e. asthma), each page is still meant to be relatively simple -- the goal is **not** to be a comprehensive textbook.
+Link to a resource that goes more in depth at that juncture, or to another subpage.

 {% end %}